Elvis

 Themes: Rise to Fame and Legacy, Music and Performance, Business and Management, Identity and Self-Discovery, Race and Culture

-Conflict and Stakes: The primary conflict is between Elvis and Colonel Tom Parker, as Elvis tries to break free from their contract and Colonel tries to keep him under his control.
+Conflict & Stakes: The primary conflict is between Elvis and Colonel Tom Parker, as Elvis tries to break free from their contract and Colonel tries to keep him under his control.
 The stakes are Elvis's career, financial stability, and personal well-being.
 Other conflicts include Elvis's struggle with addiction, his distant relationship with Priscilla, and his fear of being forgotten.

-Overall Mood: Emotional and nostalgic, with moments of tension and conflict
+Mood: Emotional and nostalgic, with moments of tension and conflict

 Standout Features: